-You ALWAYS need to have a calibration object in your video at roughly the same distance from the camera as the plane of motion.
-Any object that has a known length will work for this.
-When you analyze your video, you need to select the ends of this known object using your mouse and state its length.
-This tells the software how big everything in the plane of motion is.
+You ALWAYS need to have a calibration object in every video.
+Any object that has a known length works as a calibration object.
+When you analyze your video, you select the ends of the calibration object using your mouse and enter its length.
+This procedure calibrates the software to correspond pixel measurements to locations and lengths in the plane of motion.